kromerm/adfdataflowdocs/data-flow-expression-samples.md

 /* This is my comment */

+/* This is a
+   multi-line comment */

+// This is a single line comment

 TIP: If you put a comment at the top of your expression, it will appear in the transformation text box to document your transformation expressions:

 ![Comments](media/comments2.png "Comments")